RedisAI/RedisAI/docs/commands.md

 1. **INPUTS**: array reply with one or more names of the model's input nodes (applicable only for TensorFlow models)
 1. **OUTPUTS**: array reply with one or more names of the model's output nodes (applicable only for TensorFlow models)
 1. **BLOB**: a blob containing the serialized model (when called with the `BLOB` argument) as a String.
 If the size of the serialized model exceeds `MODEL_CHUNK_SIZE` (see `AI.CONFIG` command), then an array of chunks is returned.
 The full serialized model can be obtained by concatenating the chunks.
+1. **MINBATCHTIMEOUT**: The time in milliseconds for which the engine will wait before executing a request to run the model, when the number of incoming requests is lower than `MINBATCHSIZE`.
+When `MINBATCHTIMEOUT` is 0, the engine will not run the model before it receives at least `MINBATCHSIZE` requests.

 **Examples**